 Kingman

 The main reason you want to put Kingman on your road trip itinerary is its close proximity to Grand Canyon West.
-One of the Seven Natural Wonders of the World is located about 70 miles from the city and attracts fewer visitors compared to Grand Canyon South.
+One of the Seven Natural Wonders of the World, the canyon is located about 70 miles away from the city and attracts fewer visitors compared to Grand Canyon South.

 Although you can visit Grand Canyon National Park on a day-trip from Flagstaff or Phoenix, only a route from Kingman takes you to the Skywalk, a horseshoe-shaped glass bridge, located 4,000 feet above the bottom of the great abyss.
 You should plan for a full day in Grand Canyon National Park.